ajGambino/kalshi/README.md

 Estimate the probability that BTC will be above a given strike price at an exact future timestamp to compare against market implied probabilities from binary markets like Kalshi.

-## Phase 1: Current Implementation
+## Phase 1: Core Probability Model

 ### Model Assumptions